Unexpected Family Update Take 2 & How to Grieve with God

 How do you handle grief in real time, in a Godly way?
 What does it look like to not just wait around, but to live awake to the Lord in the in-between?

-I’m a regular girl just like you, and so I’m not perfect.
-But the one resolve that has kept me going the most, in the in-between, is a resolve to not give up on the Lord.
+The one resolve that has kept me going the most, in the in-between, is a resolve to not give up on the Lord.

 WHY?!